shaunluttin/design-patterns/notes/README.md

-This directory contains my own notes on design patterns.
-Some of the notes derive from conversatations that happened during presentations.
+This directory contains notes on design patterns.
+Some derive from conversatations that happened during presentations.